PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 ### 1. The data does not need to be kept in order
 Sets are a lot like lists in that they store a collection of values.
-Sets use **hashing**, a technique that allows numbers to be simplified and put in their own, coorresponding addresses in a chunk of storage.
+Sets use **hashing**, a technique that allows numbers to be simplified and put in their own, corresponding addresses in a chunk of storage.
 We'll talk more about hashing in a moment, but for now, just know that hashing makes sets possible for large, more complicated data types.
 For now, imagine we are working with a simple chunk of storage that can hold exactly 8 values.
-Consider the follwing code:
+Consider the following code:

 ```csharp
 list<int> myList = new();